lunik1980-code/vendor_xiaomi_miuicamera-sapphire/README.md

-BAG - 1.6 megapixels as a standard photo
+BUG - 1.6 megapixels as a standard photo